 - How many authors, books, and customers are in the database?

 - Which author wrote a certain book?

 - Which books were written by a certain author?

 - What is the most expensive book?

 - What is the best-selling book?

 - Which books have not sold this year?

-- Which books did a certain customer buy? - Which books have been purchased together?
+- Which books did a certain customer buy?

+- Which books have been purchased along with the same other books?